ezntek/ezntek/README.md

 nothing interesting...I always lose my motivation to finish projects so none for you to see unfortunately

 * `ezntek/quiz` forced to make
+* `ezntek/foodscroller` This thing won me 2nd place in a hackathon
 * `ezntek/cursython` is cool (please support)
 * `ezntek/watchmymcserver` is almost done ? although mcrcon does exist
 * `ezntek/youareanidiot` you can piss ur friends off ig